Thursday, April 24, 2025

 During the Analyse phase of improvement work (e.g. DMAIC: Define, Measure, Analyse, Improve, Control), a fishbone diagram helps you:

-Break down complex issues into manageable parts
+Break down complaint symptoms or process issues into manageable parts

 Explore contributing factors